-Please share this article with your clients by downloading the PDF below.
-It provides information about how to calculate debt to income ratios and the effect it can have on mortgage qualification.
-If you have questions, contact one of our expert BDMs or award winning underwriters to offer tailored solutions to your clients.
+Please share this article with your clients by downloading this PDF.
+It provides information about how to calculate debt-to-income ratios in Canada and the effect it can have on mortgage qualification.
+If you have questions, contact one of our expert BDMs or underwriters to offer tailored solutions to your clients.

 How are debt servicing ratios calculated?

 There are two ratios you need to worry about—gross debt servicing (GDS) and total debt servicing (TDS).

 This is the maximum amount you can afford for shelter costs each month.
 It’s your monthly housing costs divided by your monthly income.